vivaria/edisonrul.ing/docs/source/cards/p/psychic-trigger.md

 ### Card Rulings

-●This card targets 2 Psychic-Type monsters in your GY.
+*   This card targets 2 Psychic-Type monsters in your GY.
-●If one or both of the targeted cards are not in your GY when “Psychic Trigger” resolves, its effect disappears.
+*   If one or both of the targeted cards are not in your GY when “Psychic Trigger” resolves, its effect disappears.